jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 [Bluemix][11] allows you to manage the live application instance.
 The **Applications** tab on the **Bluemix Dashboard** has options to start, stop, and delete the application.
 The **Services** tab has options to add various services such as MongoDB, SSO, MapReduce, and more.

 ![Stopping a Bluemix app][12]

+Building and deploying apps with Bluemix can result in charges to your Bluemix billing account.
+You shouldn't incur any charges just following the steps in this tutorial.
+A project is granted 1 hour of free build time per month, an amount that even the most dedicated tutorial enthusiasts are unlikely to spend.
+For more information on Bluemix pricing for any Service or Add-on, log in to Bluemix and click **CATALOG** at the top of the page.
+Click on a Service or Add-on's icon to learn more about it.

 ---
 ## Editing the Sample Application